tmthecoder/blog/_posts/2022-03-16-introduction.md

 A few examples of the posts (just off the top of my head, not committing to any of these __yet__) could be: "Planning out the structure of cClip", "Why I rewrote cClip Direct in Rust", or "Encryption Perfomance comparisons between Dart & Native code".

-All thsoe examples would probably have some diagram regarding structurs or graphs regarding performance implications.
-They wouldn't be too heavy on code (though might have some), but would be for the purpose of explaining my thought process, benchmarks, or design structure.
+All thsoe examples would probably have some diagrams regarding structure or graphs regarding performance implications.
+They wouldn't be too heavy on code (though might have some).
+The main purpose would be to explain my thought process, experiment, or design structure.

 ## Tutorials

+These posts will be in a series-style manner (for the long tutorials especially) that provide an in-depth explanation of doing some code- or shell-related task.
+Usually, my ideas for these tutorials will come from stuff I've found hard to do and/or recommendations from others.

+These will contain snippets of code (and/or shell commands) as well as availability of the full source-code on GitHub (when applicable).
+Depending on the length of the task at hand, the tutorial could be encompassed entirely in a single post, or may be spread across a series of posts.
+If across a series, I'll update each post with links to the next/previous posts when created.

+A few examples (again, no concrete committments here) could be: "Writing a fully cross-platform Flutter FFI plugin", "Interfacing with Rust libraries in Flutter/iOS/macOS/Electron", or "Creating an XOR-patched OpenVPN server".

+Like I mentioned before, the difficulty would range from beginner-level to relatively advanced.
+I'm hoping most of these posts will be easily replicable, especially since you'll have the finished source code to reference yours with.

+## Comments

+Since both of these post types can inspire productive conversation, questions, or insights, I'll be using [giscus](https://github.com/giscus/giscus) and allowing commenting on each post.
+Some posts, like this one won't have comments enabled.

+## Contact

+If you don't want to comment on a post publicly with some question, comemnt, or insight, feel free to email me [tejas@tmthecoder.dev](mailto://tejas@tmthecoder.dev).